His Master's Voice

-His Master's Voice is an entertainment trademark featuring a dog named Nipper, curiously peering into the horn of a wind-up gramophone.
-Painted by Francis Barraud in 1898, the image has since become a symbol used internationally across consumer electronics, record labels, and entertainment retail.
+His Master's Voice is an entertainment trademark featuring a dog named Nipper, looking into the horn of a wind-up gramophone.
+Painted by Francis Barraud in 1898, the image has since become a symbol used internationally across record labels, consumer electronics, and entertainment retail.

-The original His Master's Voice painting, alongside a number of duplicates painted by Barraud, are owned by the EMI Archive Trust charity that is based in Hayes, London.
+The original His Master's Voice painting, alongside a number of duplicates painted by Barraud, are owned by the EMI Archive Trust, based in Hayes, London.

-The His Master's Voice trademark has appeared on many record labels, such as this 1928 Smilin' Jack Smith release from The Gramophone Company in the United Kingdom.
+The His Master's Voice trademark has appeared on many record labels, such as this 1928 Whispering Jack Smith release from The Gramophone Company in the United Kingdom.

 History

 The Gramophone Company / EMI / HMV (United Kingdom–based)

 In early 1899, Francis Barraud applied for copyright of his original 1898 painting using the descriptive working title Dog looking at and listening to a Phonograph.
 He was unable to sell the work to any cylinder phonograph company.
 The painting had been originally offered to James Hough, manager of Edison Bell in London, but he declined, saying "dogs don't listen to phonographs".

 William Barry Owen, the American founder of the Gramophone Company in England, offered to purchase the painting for £100, under the condition that Barraud modify the cylinder phonograph to show one of their disc machines.
 Barraud complied and the image was first used on the company's catalogue from December 1899.
 The company also began using the imagery on its gramophones.
 As the trademark gained in popularity, several additional paintings were subsequently commissioned from Barraud for various corporate purposes.

 In 1909, The Gramophone Company began using the dog and gramophone trademark on its record labels, replacing the former "recording Angel" trademark.
 The company rapidly became known as His Master's Voice due to the prominence of that phrase around the top perimeter of the label.
 The Gramophone Company (HMV) distributed its recordings throughout Europe and later established dedicated international divisions in several countries.
 In regions without these divisions, such as Scandinavia and Greece, the British HMV company exported its releases.

-The Gramophone Company created French and Italian versions called La Voix de son maître and La voce del padrone respectively after previously forming in these countries in 1901 and 1904.
+The Gramophone Company's French and Italian subsidiaries translated the phrase "His Master's Voice" to "La Voix de son maître" and "La voce del padrone" on their record labels in their respective countries.

 In 1921, The Gramophone Company launched the His Master's Voice retail shop on Oxford Street.
 Additional shops appeared, turning His Master's Voice into a large music retail chain.

 In 1925 and 1926, The Gramophone Company created record label divisions in Australia and New Zealand respectively.
 Through sales and mergers, the Gramophone Company became part of EMI in 1931.

 Deutsche Grammophon Gesellschaft, was the Gramophone Company's German subsidiary until seceding from the parent company in 1914, as a result of the hostilities between Germany and Great Britain during the First World War.
 DGG retained the "His Master's Voice" trademark for use in Germany until 1949.
 The trademark was then adopted by Electrola, the Gramophone Company's German affiliate formed in 1925, to replace the renegade DGG.